TheoKouzelis/TheoKouzelis.github.io/_posts/2014-12-30-new-years-coding-resolutions.markdown

 simultaneously, keep up with blog posts, podcasts, videocasts and any other learning resource.
 Darting from one subject to the next has stopped me fully completing any one goal.

-So my new years coding resolution is to focus on two subjects only, Vim and Testing.
+So my new years coding resolution is to do less and focus on just two subjects, Vim and Testing.
 I would like to set myself a small goal in each subject every month.
 January’s goals are:

 * Stop using the arrow keys in Vim.